dalibo/temboard/doc/temboard-repository-setup.md

 The `repository` is a PostgreSQL (>=9.5) database.
 It let temboard store its data, including users, agent registration and metrics data.

-Usage of plugin `supervision` requires `tablefunc` extension.
+Usage of plugin `monitoring` requires `tablefunc` extension.
 This extension is available as part of the extensions shipped with the source code of PostgreSQL, in the `contrib/` directory.
 Usually, the "contrib" package of PostgreSQL from your Linux distribution has it.

 ## Configuration